VonHeikemen/devlog/content/web-development/functional-programming-for-your-everyday-javascript-using-a-maybe.md

 }
 ```

 This wrappers are not going to be your standard by the book `Maybe` you see in a proper functional programming language.
-We will cheat a little in the name of convinience and side effects.
+We will cheat a little in the name of convenience and side effects.
 Also their methods will be named after the methods in the Option type you find in Rust (I like those names better).
 Here is where the magic happens.

 ```js
 // maybe.js